5 Errors: Be Considerate of Your Target Audience

 Stores quickly removed the ad, and the company released an apology statement.

 What is the moral of this story?
-Look at what your audience is currently responding to with their everyday messages in the public eye.
+Look at what your target audience is currently responding to with their everyday messages in the public eye.
 Pay attention to what they are passionate about and focus your campaign on their values.
 If your planned message does not seem to be on par with what your prospective audience is talking about, it may be a good idea to rethink it.

 To conclude, always do your research when planning your marketing and advertising for a new campaign.
 Consult with those within your target audience, and if the message does not resonate or is offensive, come up with something new.
 You do not want to be the cause of a racist, sexist, or ageist campaign.
 This will be what people associate you with for years to come.